Carrying Some Extra Pounds May Not Be Good After All

 Stokes's study was also more likely to exclude people who had temporarily lost weight due to illness.

-His approach is also different from that taken by the authors of the 2013 study that startled many in the public health community by suggesting that being overweight could lead to a longer life.
+His approach is different from that taken by the authors of the 2013 study that startled many in the public health community by suggesting that being overweight could lead to a longer life.

 In that study, CDC epidemiologist Katherine Flegal and her colleagues analyzed results from 97 studies of obesity, covering nearly 3 million people, and found that the combined effect showed "a slight decrease in mortality" among overweight individuals, when compared to those of normal weight.